 For more detailed help with your Subscribers dashboard, check out our guide, which includes a walkthrough video.

-The Stats page displays metrics for up to four categories: Traffic, Emails, Podcast, and Unsubscribes.
-The Unsubscribes tab is only visible for paid publications.
+The Stats page displays metrics for up to five categories: Traffic, Emails, Podcast, Unsubscribes, and Network.
+The Unsubscribes and Network tabs are only visible for paid publications.
 The Podcast tab is only visible for publications with podcasting enabled.

 The Traffic section tells you about new visitors to your Substack website, including where they came from and whether they sign up or subscribe.
 These numbers do not include visits from your existing free and paid subscribers.